earthly/website/blog/_posts/2022-05-04-ci-comparison.md

 ## With Earthly

 At Earthly, our goal has always been to create better builds.
 We build Earthly so it can run anywhere, so naturally, we were curious to see how it would perform on each service's free tier.
 The Earthly repo contains [dozens of examples](https://github.com/jalletto/earthly/tree/main/examples) in Python, Go, Ruby, react, C, and many more.
+You can checkout this [fork](https://github.com/jalletto/earthly/) if you want to see how we set up our config files for each pipeline.

 This is how we ran the test on each platform.